 Music has always been an important part of my life.
 I remember when I was a tiny human and used to bang away on a homemade drum kit made out of strategically placed margarine containers and ice cream pales.
 The faux drum set was quickly replaced with a novice sized orange sparkle drum kit bought at a garage sale and an electric guitar & amp kit from Costco (and thankfully I've upgraded all of that gear as the years went by).

 My first band was called "Doofeye."
 We were a cover band and played our first concert we called "Doofest" in 2002.
 I switched out as both the drummer and guitarist.
 I was the drummer in two other bands Lacewing & The Equation (all originals this time).
-And I even started my own 1-piece band called "Sirloin Casket" which is my creative outlet to experiment with different genres.
+And I even started my own 1-piece band called "Sirloin Casket" which was my creative outlet to experiment with different genres.

 I've since had the pleasure of working with talented artists such as Ante Svircic, Leonard, Gypsy Mobile, Stephanie Harpe, Timmy James, Mindwiser, & Cataclysm.
-Some of my mixes have found their way to Howie Weinberg Mastering & various radio stations.
+Some of my recordings and mixes have found their way to Howie Weinberg Mastering & various radio stations.

 Fun Fact: you might be surprised to learn that I have an Automotive Mechanic Certificate and a Bachelor of Arts in Philosophy and Psychology.
 Not only am I addicted to music, but I'm also proud of my technical and academic background.

 I'm addicted to music, so naturally I spend every spare minute making music and fiddling around with gear.

 If I'm not in the studio, I'm probably dancing up a storm in an astronaut costume at a music festival.

 Or you'll catch me hiking in the summer or hittin that sweet pow at the tippy top of the mountain in the winter.